alegrigoriev/py-vss/README.md

 AKA *text encoding for non-Unicode programs*.
 See https://learn.microsoft.com/en-us/windows/win32/intl/code-page-identifiers for more code page IDs.

+`--root-project-file <root filename>`
+- root file name.
+By default, the database root file is AAAAAAAA.
+You can dump the database starting from other directory file, which you can find from the log.

 ## File `vss_main.py`

 File `vss_main.py` provides a main function to run VSS database analysis from a command line.